 - Workshops to help businesses change their operating models to adapt and thrive (refer to Online Business Courses tab for previous and upcoming workshops);

-- Development of a local jobs platform (in development);
+- Development of a local jobs platform (access our Jobs in Liverpool portal here);

 - Proposing to government a package of capital works projects for the Liverpool area worth close to $130 million that could be fast-tracked to provide local jobs, support the arts and cultural sector, improve community facilities and enhance public amenity; and